Why evangelicals are 'ecstatic' about Trump's Jerusalem move

 "Once again, President Trump has shown the world what I have always known — he is a leader who is willing to do what is right however loud the voices are of the skeptics and the critics.
 Evangelicals are ecstatic, for Israel is to us a sacred place and the Jewish people are our dearest friends."

 According to a recent survey, a plurality of American evangelicals -- 45% -- said the Bible is the biggest influence on their opinion about Israel.
-Just 41% of evangelicals said Jews have a "biblical right" to the land of Israel but also a responsibility to share the land with Palestinian Arabs.
+Just 41% of evangelicals said Jews not only have a "biblical right" to the land of Israel but also a responsibility to share the land with Palestinian Arabs.

 "Jerusalem has been the object of the affection of both Jews and Christians down through history and the touchstone of prophecy.
 But most importantly, God gave Jerusalem — and the rest of the Holy Land — to the Jewish people," said the Rev. Robert Jeffress, pastor of First Baptist Church of Dallas and a member of Trump's evangelical advisory board.